The peanut butter you remember from childhood has stiff

-The peanut butter you remember from childhood now has competition from creamy spreads that are ground from a variety of
+competition these days from creamy spreads that are ground from a variety of

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 But not all these spreads are equal, nutritionally speaking.
 Some of these

 If you want a peanut spread, this is the best choice: Pure peanut butter – with nothing else but peanuts (or perhaps salt) on the label’s ingredients list.
 Avoid brands with added sugars, fats, salt, preservatives and chocolate.
 Don’t bother with low-fat peanut butter.
 The calories are the same or higher, thanks to the extra ingredients ― usually sugar ― that manufacturers add to improve the taste after taking out the fat.
 Natural peanut butter brands have about half as much sugar as traditional peanut butter ― and the natural, healthy monosaturated fat helps you to feel satisfied and full.

-Soy nut butter can be a good option tor those with tree nut or peanut allergies.
+Soy nut butter can be a good option for those with tree nut or peanut allergies.
 This spread also can be a good choice for your kids’ lunch if their school or lunchroom is peanut-free.
 Made with lightly roasted soy nuts, soy nut butter is quite similar to peanut butter in taste and texture but has significantly less total and saturated fat.
 Soy nut butter offers 7 grams of soy protein per serving.

 Sunflower seeds can be processed into a smooth, spreadable alternative to peanut butter — another great nutrition choice for anyone with a tree nut allergy.
 Sunflower seeds are a good source of protein, fiber, zinc and iron, and are low in saturated fat.
 Sunflower butter contains almost four times as much vitamin E as peanut butter, and about twice as much iron, magnesium, phosphorus and zinc.
 Sunflower butter also has a bit more sugar and fat than peanut butter.